pabloagn/personal-website/content/blog/_index.md

 title: "Blog"
 ---

-Thoughts on technology, minimalism, and digital craftsmanship.
+Thoughts on technology, engineering, science, aesthetics, and other things digital.